-Available in Cherokee, Fannin, Gilmer and Pickens counties
+Available in Cherokee, Fannin, Gilmer, Gordon and Pickens counties

 Case Management Services help identify and coordinate services for individuals with severe psychiatric disabilities that focus on maintaining individuals in the least restrictive environment possible.
 The case manager works with the individual and other support and service providers to develop an Individual Recovery Plan (IRP) that includes the medical, behavioral, social, educational, vocational, housing, financial and other needs of the eligible individual.